 Basic knowledge of how to build a Firefox extension is assumed, so you might like to grab your free copy of the ebook first, if you’ve yet to do so already.
 Most of what’s here is not explicitly documented at the Mozilla Developer Center (MDC), either because it’s still on their “to do” list, or because I made it up myself.
 Some of it is well documented, but it’s so useful that I thought it was worth directing your attention to it anyway.
+The tips are listed in order of complexity, beginning with the shortest and simplest, and moving onto the longer and more complex ideas.
+Many XUL elements are without support for the CSS background-image property, but many of them do support list-style-image.
 Window.openDialog - MDC. « DOM Reference Summary window.openDialog is an extension to window.open.

 Syntax.
 Custom Toolbar Button - MDC.
 This page tells you step-by-step how to make a custom toolbar button in Firefox, SeaMonkey 2.0, Thunderbird or Sunbird.

 (For SeaMonkey 1.x, see the page Custom Toolbar Button:SeaMonkey.)
 You do not need any special technical skills or tools, and almost all the information you need is on this page.
 Introduction The technique described here does not involve any hacking.
 Instead, you make your custom button as a self-contained extension in your profile.
 You can use the sample code provided here to make buttons that do various useful things.